Obviously all animals are important and have value as a living creature.

 Animals Used For Food

-Some people are unable to eat a vegetarian or vegan based diet because of logistical reasons, but also because of deficiencies or health conditions they might have – which makes animal meat essential to their diet.
+- Some people are unable to eat a vegetarian or vegan based diet because of practical or logistical reasons

 Animals Used To Make Products & Medicine